pjtunstall/filler/README.md

 ...#.
 ```

-Is this, in fact, allowed?
+Are negative coordinates accepted by the game engine though?

 ### Inconsistent symbols

 The shape cells of the example pieces in the [pieces](https://github.com/01-edu/public/tree/master/subjects/filler#the-pieces) section are all denoted by '#', but those of the example piece in the [Usage](https://github.com/01-edu/public/tree/master/subjects/filler#usage) section by 'O' (uppercase letter after 'N').
-Is this intentional?
-I'll assume not for now, but watch out for errors when I try to parse it.
+I'm guessing this is an accidental relic of an earlier version where Player 1's symbol was 'O', as in the 42 School instructions?

+## Plan

+I could keep a list of `piece::Cell`s in own and opponent's territory, then iterate through them rather than checking all potential coordinates to place a piece.
+That might be faster at the start.
+Or it might be slower than iterating over all the coordinates, which are, after all, only numbers, not elements stored on the stack.